 “A bootcamp is named that for a reason.
 It is tough.
 So, if you can internalize that, push yourself, and commit to the course, then you know that you’ll [likely] stand to make a certain range in the future.”

 3. Career Clarity

-At the end of the day, an ISA is a financial commitment that should not be taken lightly.
+At the end of the day, an ISA is a loan, and a financial commitment that should not be taken lightly.
 “If you’re not certain with your path, don’t commit to an ISA,” said Caitlin.
 “You’re basically locking yourself into payments that you’re not even sure you’re willing to take on.”

 ”Weighing all three factors, Caitlin expressed confidence in her choice of taking the ISA route.
 “When I also consider how much support I receive from the school—which is basically round the clock—and the confidence that I now have in my skill set, I think getting into Kenzie and taking an ISA are worth it.”

 “I’ve solidified a network such that I know I’ll be okay.
 I knew that I had to put in the work before the finish line comes so that I’m not caught off guard.
 I needed to set the stage for post-curriculum.
 That way, I’m not shooting myself in the foot, and I have an idea of where I’ll land in terms of a job,” said Caitlin.